databricks/koalas/docs/source/user_guide/types.rst

 Internal type mapping
 ---------------------

-A table below shows which NumPy types are matched to which PySpark types internally in Koalas.
+The table below shows which NumPy types are matched to which PySpark types internally in Koalas.

 ============= =======================
 NumPy         PySpark